-During an episode, affected dogs will be listless, have no appetite, and have swollen hocks and/or muzzles.
-A fever of 106ºF is considered a medical emergency.
+During an episode, affected dogs will be listless, have no appetite, and have swollen ankles and/or muzzles.
+A fever of 106ºF or above is considered a medical emergency.
 Please ask your veterinarian to show you how to take your dog’s temperature at home.

 When do signs and symptoms develop?

 First signs typically appear before 18 months of age but can occur at any time.

 Shar-Pei fever is diagnosed based on clinical signs: fever and swollen ankles/muzzle.
 Affected dogs may have abnormal protein (amyloid) deposits in the kidneys and liver.
 Your veterinarian may want to perform blood, urine, or other tests to determine the extent and severity of the disease.